mita07/my-resume/index.md

 __A complete website of Agricultural Company__

--This website is made based on the present scenario of the agriculture and it provides some basic informations about an Agricultural Company.
+- This website is made based on the present scenario of the agriculture and it provides some basic informations about an Agricultural Company.

 __*Features*__